 Born in 1947, Eagle Horse is Hunkpapa Lakota and was raised primarily on a reservation in South Dakota.
 Much of his work consists of ceremonial pieces, such as highly decorated tomahawks and drums as well as large paintings featuring sacred and significant images from Lakota culture.

-Come by the library at 515 Main St. in Bandera if you are interested in participating in this program.
+Come by the library at 515 Main St. in Bandera to see these beautiful and moving works.

 Happy tales, y’all.

 Mauri Guillen Fagan is the Bandera County Public Library director.